Use code 'EarlyBird'

 • First-aid kit (should contain lip salve, Aspirin, bandaids, anti-histamine, Dramamine, Imodium or similar tablets for mild cases of diarrhea, electrolyte powder, insect repellent, extra prescription drugs you may be taking)

-• Silk sleep sheet/blanket (for mountain gîte)
+• Light weight silk sleep sheet/blanket (for mountain gîte)

 • Swim suit (Some hotels have pools)